 Appropriate studies have not been performed on the relationship of age to the effects of riluzole in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of riluzole in the elderly.
-However, elderly patients are more likely to have age-related kidney and liver problems, which may require caution and an adjustment in the dose for patients receiving riluzole.
+However, elderly patients are more likely to have age-related liver problems, which may require caution and an adjustment in the dose for patients receiving riluzole.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.

 Interactions with Medicines